belgianmobileid/doc/authentication.md

 nav_order: 4
 ---

-# Guide

-## Overview
+# Overview

 This API is based on the Authorization Code Flow of OpenID Connect 1.0.
-It allows you to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.
-Sounds technical, but it’s really quite easy.
-The REST architecture mainly breaks down to HTTP-methods GET and POST.
+It allows you to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user.

 The diagram below describes the **Authentication**  process and how your systems will be interacting with itsme® :